Robert S. Bernstein, Co-Managing Partner

-Bernstein has been a named a Pennsylvania Super Lawyer since 2004 in the area of bankruptcy and workouts by Philadelphia Magazine.
-In 2013, Bernstein-Burkley, P.C. was given the ranking of a Metropolitan First Tier Law Firm in the areas of Bankruptcy and Creditor/Debtor Rights/Insolvency and Reorganization Law and in Litigation – Bankruptcy by US News and World Report – Best Lawyers.
-He has also been named as one of The Best Lawyers in America since 2009 by his peers in the field of Bankruptcy.
+Bernstein has been a named a Pennsylvania Super Lawyer every year since 2004 in the area of bankruptcy and workouts by Philadelphia Magazine.
+Since 2013, Bernstein-Burkley, P.C. has been given the ranking of a Metropolitan First Tier Law Firm in the areas of Bankruptcy and Creditor/Debtor Rights/Insolvency and Reorganization Law and in Litigation – Bankruptcy by US News and World Report – Best Lawyers.
+Bernstein has also been named by his peers as one of The Best Lawyers in America in the field of Bankruptcy each year since 2009 .

 - Creditors’ Rights Specialist – American Board of Certification (1993-present).

 - Business Bankruptcy Specialist – American Board of Certification (1993-present).

 - Admitted State jurisdictions: Pennsylvania; Florida; West Virginia; and New York